640 South State StreetDover, Delaware 19901

 640 S. State StreetDover DE 1990121 West Clarke AvenueMilford DE 19963

 1275 S. State StreetDover, Delaware 19901

 A muscle biopsy is a procedure used to diagnose diseases involving muscle tissue.
 Tissue and cells from a specific muscle are removed and viewed microscopically.
-The procedure requires only a small piece of tissue to be removed from the designated muscle.
+The procedure requires only a small piece of tissue to be removed from your designated muscle.

 A related procedure that may be used to diagnose neuromuscular problems is electromyography (EMG).
 EMG measures the electrical activity of muscle during rest, slight contraction, and forceful contraction.
-Please see this procedure for additional information.

-A muscle biopsy helps to determine the source of the disease process ensuring initiation of appropriate treatment.
+A muscle biopsy helps to determine the source of the disease process, ensuring initiation of appropriate treatment.

 As with any surgical procedure, complications can occur.
 Some possible complications may include, but are not limited to, the following:

 Other risks may exist, depending on your specific medical condition.
 Be sure to discuss any concerns with your healthcare provider prior to the procedure.